Fiware/showcase.gsma.dataModels/Transportation/ServiceNetwork/Route/doc/spec.md

 ## Description

 This entity model a particular transport route model, including all properties which are commom to multiple itinerary instances belonging to such model.
-This data model is based on the the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) that defines a common format for transportation schedules and associated geographic information.
 A route is a way to identify a journey that is regularly made by a given transport in an agency.

 ## Data Model